biohackathon-japan/bh24-getting-shapes-from-large-rdf-inputs/paper/paper.md

 # bottom of the generated paper (typically the first two authors):
 authors_short: Daniel Fernández-Álvarez, Yasunori Yamamoto \emph{et al.}
 ---
+# Abstract

+RDF shapes have proven to be effective mechanisms for describing and validating RDF content.
+Typically, shapes are written by domain experts.
+However, writing and maintaining these shapes can be challenging when dealing with large and complex schemas.
+To address this issue, automatic shape extractors have been proposed.
+These tools are designed to analyze existing RDF content and generate shapes that conform with the underlying schemas.
+Nevertheless, extracting shapes from large datasets presents significant scalability challenges.

+In this document, we describe our work during the 2024 BioHackathon held in Fukushima, Japan, to tackle this problem.
+Our approach is based on slicing the input data, performing parallelized shape extraction processes, and merging the resulting partial outputs.
+By refining our software and methods, we successfully extracted shapes from a subset of UniProt, containing an estimated 15.9 billion triples.

 # Introduction

 Shape schemas (SHACL [@citesAsAuthority:SHACLSpec], ShEx [@citesAsAuthority:prud2014shape]) have proven to be effective tools for validating and describing RDF content.
 However, writing and maintaining RDF schemas can be a time-consuming task, particularly when multiple shapes are involved.
 To address this challenge, several approaches for automatic schema discovery have been proposed [@citesAsAuthority:fernandez2022shexer; @citesAsAuthority:Bolleman2023; @citesAsAuthority:fernandez2024extracting; @citesAsAuthority:cimmino2020astrea; @citesAsAuthority:rabbani2023extraction; @citesAsAuthority:keely2023shaclgen; @citesAsAuthority:boneva2019shape; @citesAsAuthority:mihindukulasooriya2018rdf; @citesAsAuthority:groz2022inference; @citesAsAuthority:omran2020towards; @citesAsAuthority:spahiu2018towards; @citesAsAuthority:rabbani2023shactor].